bob-collective/demo-meta-transactions-transfer/README.md

 # BOB Collective: Gas fee payment in WBTC (using ERC-2771)

-In this example, we will show how WBTC can be used for gas fee payment using ERC-2771 standard on BOB.
+In this example, we will show how WBTC can be used for gas fee payments using the ERC-2771 standard on BOB.
 This enables users to transact without the necessity to own ether.

 ## Local development